-The Red Bridge Project (the “Project”) is exempt from licensing by the Federal Energy Regulatory Commission (“FERC”) as Project No. 10676.
-The Project is owned by Essential Power, LLC (“Essential Power”).
-The project is located in the Towns of Wilbraham, Ludlow, Palmer and Belchertown in Hampden and Hampshire Counties, Massachusetts, at approximate river mile 15.2 on the Chicopee River.
+The Red Bridge Project is exempt from licensing by the Federal Energy Regulatory Commission (“FERC”) as Project No. 10676.
+The Project is owned by Nautilus Hydro, LLC and is located in the Towns of Wilbraham, Ludlow, Palmer and Belchertown in Hampden and Hampshire Counties, Massachusetts, at approximate river mile 15.2 on the Chicopee River.
 The Project dam crosses the town line between Wilbraham and Ludlow; the powerhouse is located in Wilbraham.
 The impoundment extends in a northeasterly direction, bordering Belchertown and Palmer.
 The Project was originally constructed in 1901 by the Ludlow Manufacturing Company and was purchased in 1957 by the Western Massachusetts Electric Company (“WMECO”).
 In 1988, the Federal Energy Regulatory Commission determined that the Chicopee River was a navigable waterway under its jurisdiction and ordered WMECO to prepare an application for Exemption from Licensing.

 |Project Name||Red Bridge|

 |LIHI Effective and Expiration Dates||March 27, 2012